robfatland/mocean/README.md

 ## First **Steps**

 This creates and runs the **steps** server on your own computer.
-It is very simple because we simply run a single Python file.
-In later versions we will complicate things by using the Linux system daemon as a sort of *minder* that runs (and re-starts) the Python program.
+It is very simple because we simply run a single Python file to create the local Server.
+Then we use our browser as a local Client of this Server.
+In later versions of **steps** we will complicate things by using the Linux system daemon as a sort of *minder* that runs (and re-starts) the Python program.
+For the moment, however, we can see what is going on as 'a running Python program that listens and responds' (the Server) and a separate program, a web browser, i.e. a Client, that pokes the Server with a simple message and receives a reply.

 * Install Python 3 and the `requests` and `bottle` packages